Alex-Stone-Github/robotpy-wpilib/README.md

 RobotPy WPILib
 ==============

-This repository contain a python implementation of wrappers for WPILib, the library used to interface with hardware for the FIRST Robotics Competition.
+This repository contains a python implementation of wrappers for WPILib, the library used to interface with hardware for the FIRST Robotics Competition.
 Teams can use this library to write their robot code in Python, a powerful dynamic programming language.